gijswijs/boilerplate-paper/ifip-sec/slides/slides.md

 ::: notes

-As mentioned before, the channels with c-lightning on one end showed behavior that made it impossible to  disclose the balance, but did reveal a vulnerability.
+As mentioned before, the channels with the remaining most common client, c-lightning, showed behavior that made it impossible to  disclose the balance, but did reveal a vulnerability of the network.

 If a C-lightning node is being requested to route a payment to another node, or is the receiver of a payment, and if that payment is bigger than $\mpa{}$,